cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Each time someone entered the Tor network, three of those computers were randomly selected.
 All websites, files and chats were then sent through the Internet via the three selected computers in such a way that it was impossible to follow the path.
 Almost impossible.
-In individual cases, large secret services were able to trace individual paths with a great deal of effort.
+But in individual cases, large secret services were able to trace individual paths with a great deal of effort.
-Therefore one could replace the three computers with three new ones at any time with a short click.
+Therefore you could replace the three computers with three new ones at any time with a short click.
 </div>
-Marlene and Corinne told each other about themselves, more and more very personal things, and also about useful and funny backdoors on the Internet.
+Marlene and Corinne shared their experience in life, in school, with friends and family, and also about useful and funny backdoors on the Internet.

-Later they would try the backdoors.
+And sometimes they tried out the backdoors.
-Those included great things.
 For example, mail server access points that spammers hadn't found yet.
 Through them you could send e-mails completely anonymously because you didn't have to register to use them.
-And so, over time, both began to trust each other more and more and began to tell each other everything about each other.
+And so, over time, both began to trust each other more and more and began to tell each other everything about their lifes.
 It was just exciting to have such an anonymous relationship.
 Over the years they got to know each other very, very well.

 Corinne had told Marlene that an NSA intelligence man had visited Karl to prepare the launch of a whole new satellite.
 The NSA was a secret service of the American Army, it was the largest secret service of all.
 And during this visit almost everything went wrong.
-She wasn't supposed to know anything about it, but Karl came home once in the middle of the night so worked through, joyful and confused that she had really interrogated him.
-She wanted to know what had been going on.
+She wasn't supposed to know anything about it, but Karl came home once in the middle of the night, so worked through, joyful and confused that she really had to know, what was going on.
-With this satellite launch, nothing had worked right away, and they would have had to stop the start by a hair's breadth.
+With this satellite launch, nothing worked as planned, and they almost had to stop the launch.
-But together they just managed to finish a program that had to run on the satellite, literally at the last minute.
+But together they managed to fix a program, literally at the last minute, that was needed for the satellite to work.
-Probably in the hustle and bustle, the NSA man had deposited the secret key for his own computer home at the NSA on Karl's computer.
+Probably in this hustle and bustle, the NSA man had copied the secret key for his own computer at the NSA on Karl's computer.
 And then he forgot it there.
 A secret service key!
 Karl supposed to have deleted it immediately, but he hadn't done it.